Transfer Learning for Contextual Multi-armed Bandits: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 Section~\ref{sec:Problem-formulation} formulates the problem and introduces definitions and assumptions.
 We then establish the minimax optimal rate of the regret and develop a rate-optimal algorithm in Section~\ref{sec:Main-Results}.
 In Section~\ref{sec:Adaptivity}, we propose a data-driven adaptive procedure that achieves the minimax regret up to logarithmic factors.
-Section~\ref{sec:Numerical-experiments} presents the numerical performance of the proposed algorithms.
+The proofs of our theorems, technical lemmas, and numerical experiments are deferred to the Supplementary Material~\citep{cai2022transfer-supp}.
 We conclude with a discussion of future directions in Section~\ref{sec:Discussion}.
-Section \ref{sec:Proof-of-Upper-Bound} contains the proof of Theorem~\ref{thm:upper-bound}, and the proofs of the other theorems and technical lemmas are deferred to the supplementary material~\citep{cai2022transfer-supp}.